-The state $\varrho_{\mu,q}$, however, cannot violate any Bell inequality for a certain regime of the parameters $\mu$ and $q$, even when considering generalised measurements \cite{Vertesi2010_TwoQubitBell}.
-More precisely, using results from Refs.~\cite{evans2013, baker2018, quintino2015}, one can show that the state $\varrho_{\mu,q}$ explicitly admits a LHS model for $q$ and $\mu$ in the area framed by the dotted boundary in Figure~\ref{fig:state_family}.
-More interestingly, combining this result with that of Ref.~\cite{barrett2002}, we can construct LHS model for $q$ and $\mu$ in the whole area labelled by ``local'' in Figure~\ref{fig:state_family}.
+The state $\varrho_{\mu,q}$ cannot violate any Bell inequality for a certain regime of the parameters $\mu$ and $q$, even when considering generalised measurements \cite{Vertesi2010_TwoQubitBell}.
+For this we verify that $\varrho_{\mu,q}$ admits a local hidden state (LHS) model, and hence is Bell-local, as described below.
+Using the results from Refs.~\cite{evans2013, baker2018, quintino2015}, one can show that the state $\varrho_{\mu,q}$ explicitly admits an LHS model for $q$ and $\mu$ in the area framed by the dotted boundary in Figure~\ref{fig:state_family}.
+We combine this with the results of Ref.~\cite{barrett2002} and construct an LHS model for $q$ and $\mu$ in the whole area labelled by ``local'' in Figure~\ref{fig:state_family}.
 The detailed derivation and exact description of the corresponding boundary is given in Appendix~\ref{app:rhoprop}.
-This particularly includes the activable area framed by the solid red triangle, defined by $q \le \frac23 (1 - \mu)$ and $1/\sqrt{2} \le \mu \le 1$.
+This particularly includes the activable area framed by the solid red triangle $q \le \frac23 (1 - \mu)$ and $1/\sqrt{2} \le \mu \le 1$.

-LHS models are a special case of local hidden variable (LHV) models and hence if a state admits a LHS model it cannot be used to violate any Bell inequality.
-For the definition of a LHS model \cite{wiseman2007, uola2020}, we consider a generalised measurement $x$ on Alice's side, of which the outcomes $a$ are described by effects $E_{a|x}$, that is, by positive semi-definite operators $E_{a|x}\ge 0$ summing up to identity $\sum_{a} E_{a|x} = \openone$ \cite{nielsen_chuang}.
-Once the information on the outcome $a$ is available to Bob, his system is ``steered'' \cite{Schrodinger1936a, wiseman2007} to the conditional state $\varrho^B_{a|x} = \tr_{A}[\varrho_{\mu,q} E_{a|x} \otimes \openone]$.
-A LHS model~\cite{wiseman2007, uola2020} consists now of an ensemble of hidden states on Bob's side, $(p_\lambda,\tau_\lambda)_{\lambda}$, such that all conditional states $\varrho^B_{a|x}$ on his side can be locally simulated.
-That is, for any generalised measurement $E_{a|x}$, there exists a (classical) probability distribution $p(a|x,\lambda)$ such that

-This means that Bob can explain his conditional states through the preexisting local hidden states $(p_\lambda,\tau_\lambda)_{\lambda}$ by assuming that Alice samples from the probability distribution $p(a|x,\lambda)$ \cite{wiseman2007}.